Diagnosing Issues and Replacing Cesspits

 Fitted by expert engineers

 • Cesspit surveys, inspections, installations and on-going maintenance are carried out by our team of highly experienced engineers.
-We pride ourselves on our customer service which is why most of our work actually comes from client referrals.
+We pride ourselves on our outstanding customer service.

 What can you expect from Proseptic

-• Our customers are more than a sales opportunity.
-We want your sewage treatment plant to work for you.
-Therefore, we deliver all cesspit installations with longevity, quality and efficiency with minimal hassle.
+• We deliver all cesspit installations with longevity, quality and efficiency with minimal hassle.

-We endeavour to explain all sewage treatment options to you so that you can feel confident and make an informed decision, armed with all the information available.
+We’ll explain all the different sewage treatment solutions to you so that you can feel confident and make an informed decision.